 APPLICATION TO LIABILITIES AND AN ENTITY'S OWN EQUITY INSTRUMENTS General principles Whether held (or not held) by other parties as assets Liabilities: Assume that these would remain outstanding and the market participant transferee would be required to fulfil the obligation.
 The liability would not be settled with the counterparty or otherwise extinguished on the measurement date.
 Entity's own equity instruments: Assume that these would remain outstanding and the market participant transferee would take on the rights and responsibilities associated with the instrument.
 The instrument would not be cancelled or otherwise extinguished on measurement date.
-When a quoted price for the transfer of an identical (or a similar) liability or entity's own equity instrument is not available, and that identical (or similar) item is held by another party as an asset: Measure the fair value of from the perspective of a market participant that holds the identical item as an asset at the measurement date, by: Using the quoted price in an active market for the identical item, or if not available Using other observable inputs, or if not available Using another valuation technique (i.e. income approach, or market approach).
-When a quoted price for the transfer of an identical (or a similar) liability or entity's own equity instrument is not available, and that identical (or similar) item is not held by another party as an asset: • Measure the fair value using a valuation technique from the perspective of a market participant that either: • Owes the liability • Has issued the claim on equity.
+When a quoted price for the transfer of an identical (or a similar) liability or entity's own equity instrument is not available, and that identical (or similar) item is held by another party as an asset: • Measure the fair value of from the perspective of a market participant that holds the identical item as an asset at the measurement date, by: • Using the quoted price in an active market for the identical item, or if not available • Using other observable inputs, or if not available • Using another valuation technique (i.e. income approach, or market approach).
+Owes the liability Has issued the claim on equity.

 Restriction preventing transfer Whether held (or not held) by other parties as assets The inclusion of a separate input (or an adjustment to other inputs) relating to the existence of a restriction that prevents the transfer of the item liability or entity's own equity instrument, is not permitted when determining fair value.
 The effect of such a restriction is either implicitly or explicitly included in the other inputs to the fair value measurement.
-Liabilities with a demand feature (i.e. a 'demand deposit') Fair value is not less than the amount payable on demand, discounted from the first date that the amount could be required to be paid.
+Non-performance risk (NPR) NPR is reflected in the fair value of a liability and includes (but is not limited to) an entity's own credit risk NPR is assumed to be the same before and after the transfer of the liability NPR considers the effect of an entity's credit risk and any other factors that might influence the likelihood that the obligation will or will not be fulfilled.
+That effect may differ depending on the liability, for example: Whether the liability is an obligation to deliver cash (a financial liability), or an obligation to deliver goods or services (a non-financial liability) The terms of credit enhancements related to the liability, if any.
+Liabilities with a demand feature (i.e., a 'demand deposit') Fair value is not less than the amount payable on demand, discounted from the first date that the amount could be required to be paid.